 I went to Sanmon of Komyo-ji to wait the Neri Gyoretsu coming.
 Because Sange are scattered from the top of the Sanmon, when Neri Gyoretsu reached the Sanmon.
 I got some Sange.
 It was easy to pick them up.

-Officiating priest entered Hondo, then Hoyo started.
-I had watched the ceremony with standing in the back for a while.
-There was a guidance to explain the ceremony in each case according to the progress.
+The officiating priest entered Hondo, then Hoyo started.
+I watched the ceremony with standing in the back for a while.
+There was guidance to explain the ceremony in each case according to the progress.

-I have the honor of seeing the Sanmon, it is open to public only for the duration of the Ojuya.
-View from the second floor of the Sanmon was good to see Zaimokuza sea.
-On the roof of the first floor, there were a lot of Sange.
+I have the honor of seeing the Sanmon, it is open to the public only for the duration of the Ojuya.
+View from the second floor of the Sanmon was good to see the Zaimokuza sea.
+On the roof of the first floor, there was a lot of Sange.

 I saw the garden from the hallway between Hondo and Kaizan-do.
 I could see shining Amida Nyorai in the window of Taishokaku, which was opened.